Mahfouds/Generic-Advanced-Form/README.md

 ## Description

-this compoenent is a angualr dev ui component that's name 'Advanced Form' but it'll be a generic one and you can call them in your modules or component angular with just some additional arguments
+this compoenent is a angular dev ui component that's name 'Advanced Form' but it'll be a generic one and you can call them in your modules or component angular with just some additional arguments

 ## Arguments